 - Phone powers on and does CDP and/or LLDP discovery, depending upon configuratio

-- Gets port-mode configuration
+- o Gets port-mode configuration

-- Gets VLAN information (if any)
+- o Gets VLAN information (if any)

 - Phone runs through DHCP discovery

-- DHCP must return:
+- o DHCP must return:

 - IP Address

 - Option 1 Subnet Mask

 - Option 15 DNS server

 - DHCP should return:

 - Option 3 Router to contact devices outside of subnet

-- Option 66 TFTP Server Address

-- Option 67 Bootfile Name (usually 420HD.img)

-- Option 160 Provision server address (usually the CIC server or a provisioning proxy)

-- DHCP may return:

-- Option 4/42 Network time servers - Option 2 Time offset - Phone queries DNS for the provision server found in Option 160 - If not found, the phone boots with its old configuration - Phone sends HTTP GET request for the Bootfile to the Provision Serve - It pulls a portion of the file and checks whether it matches its current firmware - If it doesn't match, the phone GETS the complete file, flashes the firmware to its memory, and then reboots - Phone sends HTTP GET request for other config files listed with the CUSTOM::config\files attribute specified - Phone sends HTTP GET request for <MAC>.cfg to the Provision Serve - Phone attempts to register with its configured SIP prox - If the configuration file changed, the phone reboot
+- Option 66 TFTP Server Address - Option 67 Bootfile Name (usually 420HD.img) - Option 160 Provision server address (usually the CIC server or a provisioning proxy) - o DHCP may return: - Option 4/42 Network time servers - Option 2 Time offset - Phone gueries DNS for the provision server found in Option 160 - If not found, the phone boots with its old configuration - Phone sends HTTP GET request for the Bootfile to the Provision Serve - o It pulls a portion of the file and checks whether it matches its current firmware - o If it doesn't match, the phone GETS the complete file, flashes the firmware to its memory, and then reboots - Phone sends HTTP GET request for other config files listed with the CUSTOM::config files attribute specified - Phone sends HTTP GET request for <MAC>.cfg to the Provision Serve - Phone attempts to register with its configured SIP prox - · If the configuration file changed, the phone reboot

-Custom configuration files (AudioCodes and Genesys phones)
+Custom configuration files

-The provisioning server supports the ability to add a custom attribute to AudioCodes and Genesys phones named config\files (case-insensitive), which must contain a comma-separated list of files.
-If the file exists in the \i3\ic\provision\AudioCodes directory on the CIC server, provisioning includes the files in the config\files list for AudioCodes phones.
-If the file exists in the \i3\ic\provision\Genesys directory on the CIC server, provisioning includes the files in the config\files list for Genesys directory on the CIC server, provisioning includes the files in the config\files list for Genesys phones.
+The provisioning server supports the ability to add a custom attribute to AudioCodes and Genesys phones named config_files (case-insensitive), which must contain a comma-separated list of files.
+If the file exists in the \i3\ic\provision\AudioCodes directory on the CIC server, provisioning includes the files in the config_files list for AudioCodes phones.
+If the file exists in the \i3\ic\provision\Genesys directory on the CIC server, provisioning includes the files in the config_files list for Genesys phones.